Reverse T3 (also called Reverse Triiodothyronine)

 Not necessarily related:

 Lithium is sometimes stated to increase RT3, but for most, it hasn’t.
-Lithium instead inhibits the release of thyroid hormones from one’s thyroid due to the blocking against iodine, and instead, can lower RT3. http://press.endocrine.org/doi/abs/10.1210/jcem-43-3-606?journalCode=jcem
+Lithium in large doses instead inhibits the release of thyroid hormones from one’s thyroid due to the blocking against iodine, and instead, can lower RT3. http://press.endocrine.org/doi/abs/10.1210/jcem-43-3-606?journalCode=jcem

 Excessively low carb diets are sometimes stated to increase RT3, but studies don’t show this.
 Instead, it may be more about calorie restriction.2